yelbachir/multgam_pkg/README.md

 \tau_i = \beta_{20} + f_{21}(z_{i1}) + ... f_q(z_q),
 such that the regression coefficents of the f_j and those of the w_j are subject to the L2 penalty.
 ################

+The package `multgam` uses R as an interface for the optimization code implemented in C++, and uses the R package `mgcv` to set up the matrix of inputs and to visualize the learned smooth functions and perform predictions.

 ## Table of content